netzkundig/nk-wp-react-theme/README.md

 - Components: `App`, `Header`, `Footer`, `Home`, `RouteResolver`, `Page`, `Post`, `NotFound`.
 - Primary navigation via REST: `PrimaryMenu` component + endpoints `nk/v1/menu/<location>` and `nk/v1/menu-version/<location>` with localStorage caching & version invalidation.
 - Content caching with Stale‑While‑Revalidate (SWR): pages, posts and route resolution render instantly from cache (if visited before) and revalidate silently in the background.
+ - Content caching with Stale‑While‑Revalidate (SWR): pages, posts and route resolution render instantly from cache (if visited before) and revalidate silently in the background.
+During route revalidation, the RouteResolver wraps content in a container with `aria-busy` so assistive tech is informed without causing UI flicker.
 - Route prefetching: on hover/focus and when links enter the viewport, resolver and target resources (page/post) are prefetched to make navigation feel instant.
 - Service Worker: offline support and runtime caching (CacheFirst for theme assets, SWR for REST GET) served from `/sw.js`.
+ - Service Worker: offline support and runtime caching (CacheFirst for theme assets incl. `build/index.js`, `build/app.css` and `/assets/fonts/*`, SWR for REST GET) served from `/sw.js`.
 - Accessible CSS-only loading spinner (`.nk-spinner`) reused across all async states.
 - Gravity Forms dynamic initialization after REST content injection.
 - Theming: light / dark inversion via CSS custom properties and a state toggle (`lightTheme`).